Thinking of adding solar to your home and not sure how to get started or what to expect? Here’s a guide to having a quality experience

 Your First Contact with a Solar Installation Company

-A good solar company should make you feel comfortable right from the start.
+A good home solar company in Connecticut should make you feel comfortable right from the start.
 Are they prepared to answer your questions?
 Do they appear helpful and honest?
 Although all solar companies survive by closing the sale and building the project, your interaction with the company representative should feel more like a consultation versus a sales pitch.
 Consultants work for the client and try to find the best solution for them.
 Salespeople can sometimes be conflicted.

 The majority of the time, the initial contact is via a phone conversation.
 Some initial Q&A will take place and the representative can, in most cases, discuss the solar possibilities in very broad terms.
 In order to present you with the most accurate information, they are likely to ask for a recent and complete copy of your electric bill.
 Once the company has had a chance to analyze it and survey your site via on-line tools, they will schedule a follow-up phone conversation where a more in-depth discussion of possibilities and options will take place.
 If the solar project features and benefits discussed in the follow-up call sound good to you, a site visit will be scheduled where a detailed, on-site data-gathering exercise will be performed followed by a thorough and comprehensive presentation of the analysis and proposal.